-Teacher: The chosen student is [student's name]!
-Please stand up and tell us the number of boys, girls, and the total number of students in the class.

-Teacher: Well done, [student's name]!
-You have got a sharp mind!
+Teacher: The chosen student is [student's name].
+Please stand up and tell us the number of boys, girls and the total number of students in the class.
+MUST DO feacher: Well done, [student's name].
+You got a sharp mind.
+20 MIN.